Macrometacorp/docs/docs/search/views/index.md

 ## Primary Sort Order

-When you create a Search View, you can choose a primary sort order for each uniquely named attribute, enabling better optimization for iterated C8QL queries that sort by one or more attributes.
+When you create a search view, you can choose a primary sort order for each uniquely named attribute, enabling better optimization for iterated C8QL queries that sort by one or more attributes.
 If the fields match the sorting directions, the View can read data from the index without a sorting operation.

 To customize the primary sort order, you must create the View with HTTP or JavaScript API.
 You cannot change the `primarySort` option after creating a View.

-The following example shows a Search View definition paired with a C8QL query.
+The following example shows a search view definition paired with a C8QL query.

-* Search View definition:
+* Search view definition:

 ```json
 {